Mission, Vision and Profile

 The Centre has well maintained buildings and grounds.
 Many of the buildings, particularly in the residential section, have been constructed since 1980 and there has been progressive upgrading of classrooms.
 There is a well equipped media centre, which also serves the region, a gymnasium, sealed tennis courts, well- appointed playing fields, a hall and associated conference facilities, technicraft, audiological assessment and technical services facilities, preschool through post-secondary instructional areas and special purpose instructional rooms.

 The Centre's Regional Specialist Teaching Service provides teacher support to Deaf students in mainstream and unit settings.
 There are approximately 400 deaf and hearing-impaired students in mainstream settings in the region.
 From the start of 2012 the ORS teacher components previously with the mainstream schools, are now incorporated into the regional specialist teaching services.
-Teacher support is allocated in the form of either a Resource Teacher of the Deaf or teacher hours transferred back to the school the student is enrolled in.

 The Centre, provides additional assistance to educational settings and parents via its Specialist Resource Teachers where advice and guidance is needed for mainstreamed deaf and hard of hearing students.
 The Specialist Resource Teachers provide outreach support in the areas of Literacy, Speech-Language, Visual Communication and Sign Language.